Reemaalduailej/Electrical-Engineering-Projects/README.md

 ## How to Use/Download Files in this Project

 Each circuit has four files, two files out of the four are images of the circuit (before and after the simulation).
 The file in `ino` format shows code used to program the circuit.
-Last file which is in `brd` format shows the full circuit that is designed by using TinkerCad.
+Last file which is in `brd` format shows the full circuit that is designed and can be viewed by using TinkerCad.

 ---